 Deamidated gliadin can bind with tTG and become immunogenic.
 Therefore, detecting the presence of elevated IgA and/or IgG antibodies against DGP is an additional indicator of an active celiac disease process.

 Anti-Saccharomyces Cerevisiae Antibody (ASCA)

 ASCA is an indicator for the presence of Crohn’s disease.
 The presence of ASCA may also reflect increased intestinal inflammation and permeability, including that associated with active celiac disease.

 It is common for celiac disease patients to be IgA deficient.
 It is the most common immunologic deficiency (1:400-1:700 in the general population and 1:50 in celiac disease patients) and may be the single largest contributor to false negative results in biopsy confirmed celiac disease patients.
 Total Serum IgA is used as a measurement to qualify IgA testing for tissue transglutaminase (tTG) and deamidated gliadin peptide (DGP) antibody levels.
 When IgA levels are low or deficient, it is important to check IgG levels for both tTG and DGP (included in this array).

-Option 1: Celiac, IBS, and Crohn’s Array (CICA) Full Array- (Genetic + Serologic)
+Option 1: Celiac, IBS, and Crohn’s Array (CICA) Full Array- (Genetic + Antibodies)

 Option 2: Celiac, IBS, and Crohn’s Array (CICA) - Genetic Only

-Option 3: Celiac, IBS, and Crohn’s Array (CICA) - Serologic/Antibody Only
+Option 3: Celiac, IBS, and Crohn’s Array (CICA) - Antibodies Only